Jungfernstieg station

 Jungfernstieg (/de/) is an underground railway station in the city centre of Hamburg, Germany, served by the underground railway (U-Bahn) and the suburban railway (S-Bahn).
 The station is one of Hamburg's busiest rapid transit hubs.

-Most of the station is located underwater.
-That is, under the Alster River, and the lakes Binnenalster and Kleine Alster respectively.
+Most of the station is located underwater, under the Alster River and the lakes Binnenalster and Kleine Alster.
 At this location, the Alster also forms the border between the two Hamburg districts Neustadt and Altstadt, both part of the borough of Hamburg-Mitte.
 The station is named after Jungfernstieg boulevard.